 The week’s plan

-Your images are our priority.
-Those that have been on the photography tours are pretty focused on getting great shots and as we’re mostly city based you’ll be photographing all day as the light allows this.
-The mix for this trip is between architectural scenes, general scenes and some landscape.
-There are no family introductions for this tour but portraits are possible particularly in Fes.
-We cover about 1800km but you’re not traveling each day and you’re not constantly changing hotels.
+The main mix for this trip is between architectural and street scenes, but we’ll also cover some landscape between places and it’s especially green in the mountains during spring.
+There are no family introductions for this tour but portraits are possible particularly in Meknes.
+We cover about 1800km but you’re not traveling each day.
 The big journeys are on day 1 and day 8.
-Bring your laptops and plenty of cards – you’ll be shooting a lot of photos across different genres giving you a huge variety of imagery.
+Bring your laptops and plenty of cards as you’ll be shooting a lot in the street domain with evening time set aside for reviewing.

 The places you’ll visit

-For the 7 night tour, excluding Cascades de Ouzoud which you can add as a special request, our first day is a drive from Marrakesh to Fez for a 3 night stopover, which gives us 2 days of photography there.
+For the 8 night tour, our first day is a drive from Marrakesh to Fez for a 2 night stopover, which gives us 1.5 days of photography there.
 Then it’s further north, about a 3.5 hour drive to Chefchaouen and 2 nights there exploring the blue city.
-Our next location is back down to Volubilis and then onto Meknes for 2 nights which gives us one full day there of street photography in the wonderful medina backstreets.
-Day 8 is about returning to Marrakesh in time for evening flights.
-More recent clients have opted to miss out on the cascades to concentrate on street photography.
+Our next location is back down to Volubilis and then onto Meknes for 2 nights which gives us one full day of street photography in the wonderful medina backstreets.
+At the end there is a day set aside in Marrakesh for final reviews.

 Photography tours for your portfolio